danle13/quartz/content/002.Literature Notes/Lei, Guo - 2020 - Conceptualizing virtual transnational diaspora Returning to the ‘return’ of Chinese transnational academics-annotated.md

+---
+title: "Lei, Guo - 2020 - Conceptualizing virtual transnational diaspora Returning to the ‘return’ of Chinese transnational academics-annotated"
+tags:
+- #returnmigration #digitalmigrants
+enableToc: false # do not show a table of contents on this page
+---

 # Annotation Summary of Lei, Guo - 2020 - Conceptualizing virtual transnational diaspora Returning to the ‘return’ of Chinese transnational academics-annotated.pdf.
  *Note [1]:* theoretical lens of transnational dias- pora, our